attah/ppm2pwg/README.md

 This is a port/rewrite/clean-up of the core parts of SeaPrint in regular (non-Qt) C++.
 The plan is to swap over to using this once fature parity is achieved.

+## ippdiscover

+A DNS-SD/mDNS "simple resolver" which looks for ipp and ipps printers on the local network.

 ## Building

 Install dependencies: